linderjohan/cnp/README.md

-# Create new project
+# cnp - create new project
-Create a Github repository from your command line.
+Small shell script to create a Github repository from the command line.

-### Usage:
+## Usage:

 ```sh
 # Creates a new folder and public repository with the name <repository-name>